bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/module4-acid-and-database-scalability-tradeoffs/README.md

 ## Assignment

-Practice!
 Go back to both your deployed PostgreSQL (Titanic data) and MongoDB (RPG data) instances - use [MongoDB queries](https://docs.mongodb.com/manual/tutorial/query-documents/) to answer the same questions as you did from the first module (when the RPG data was in